Precision Mensuration

 Hole center finder animation showing how the fine adjustment

-of the height gage is used to zero the needle.
+of the height gauge is used to zero the needle.

-Using a test gage in conjunction with a height gage allows measurements of
+Using a test gauge in conjunction with a height gauge

 both dimensions & tolerances